tommyvtran97/MAV-Segmentation/README.md

 ```

 ## Usage
 The content consists of 5 networks; RGBF, RGBF_Fusion, U-Net, U-Net_3D, and U-Net_RNN.
 We show an example for the U-Net_RNN folder, the same instructions hold for the other folders.
-The training settings can be changed in the `RNN_train.py`.
+The training settings can be changed in `RNN_train.py`.
 To train the network run:

 ```
 cd U-Net_RNN